 For installation, just download the setup file to the following link and run it to start the installation wizard:

-Alternatively, you can download and install it directly from Iperius Backup, inside “General Settings” , within the “Console” tab, by checking either the option “Enable Iperius Console” or “Keep both consoles activated”, and then clicking the “Configure Console Agent” button (see next image).
+Alternatively, you can download and install it directly from Iperius Backup, inside “General Settings” , within the “Console” tab, by checking either the option “Enable Iperius Console” and then clicking the “Configure the connection to the Consol” button (see next image).

 After completing the setup step, following the detailed instructions, a further window will now be displayed, allowing a fast configuration of the Iperius Console Agent before it starts (see image below).